 AUTOMATED FORMS INTERVIEW AVAILABLE!

 If you want to file for custody (not paternity), there is an automated interview available that will complete your forms for you after you answer some questions.
-To use the automated interview, please click here and select the "Clark County Custody Complaint" interview.
+To use the automated interview, please click here and select the "CHILD CUSTODY: Complaint" interview.
 At the end of the interview you will have to print your forms, sign them, and then file them with the family court.

 The individual forms needed to file a response are below if you prefer to fill them out separately.